-Leah Juliett (they/them) is an award-winning LGBTQ speaker, writer, performer, and political change-maker from the Greater New York area, Leah is the Executive Director and Founder of The March Against Revenge Porn, an international cyber civil rights campaign raising awareness of nonconsensual image distribution through national protest marches.
+Leah Juliett (they/them) is an award-winning LGBTQ+ speaker, writer, performer, and political change-maker from the Greater New York area, Leah is the Executive Director and Founder of The March Against Revenge Porn, an international cyber civil rights campaign raising awareness of nonconsensual image distribution through national protest marches.
 Leah is also the Executive Director and Founder of the National LGBTQ+ Youth Town Hall, a national political campaign empowering queer and transgender youth to get engaged with their representatives and vote in the 2018 Midterm Elections.
-Leah is the first gender non-conforming winner of Glamour Magazine College Woman of the Year, GLAAD Rising Star Award recipient, the winner of the Delta Airlines Accelerating Acceptance Grant, and the recipient of the Excellence in Student Journalism honor from the National Association of LGBTQ+ Journalists.
-Their activism primarily focuses on combatting LGBTQIA+ discrimination, political engagement, revenge porn and cyber civil rights.
+Leah is the first gender non-conforming winner of Glamour Magazine College Woman of the Year, a GLAAD Rising Star Award recipient, the winner of the Delta Airlines Accelerating Acceptance Grant, and the recipient of the Excellence in Student Journalism honor from the National Association of LGBTQ+ Journalists.
+Leah’s activism primarily focuses on combatting LGBTQIA+ discrimination, political engagement, revenge porn and cyber civil rights.

 As Executive Director and Founder of The March Against Revenge Porn, Leah utilizes protest, education, media advocacy and grassroots organizing to shed light on intersectional victimization by cyber sex crimes.
 The March Against Revenge Porn advocates for state and federal legislation changes, stigma-free dialogue, internet safety for LGBTQ+ youth and public school cyber sex education.
 Leah's has trainings and keynote presentations at universities, high schools, and conferences nationwide.